AhmedNadirShah/P.F-LAB/Introduction.md

 #Introduction to Programming Fundementals
-we will learn prblem solving
+we will learn problem solving\
-coding
+coding\
 will make function